Back to blog

 Custom: The TREC contract addendum specifies who pays.

-Resale certificate: Typically the seller pays for the resale certificate (up to the $375 statutory cap).
+Resale certificate: Typically the seller pays (up to the $375 statutory cap).

-Transfer fee: Varies — often buyer, but negotiable in the contract.
+Transfer fee: Varies.
+Often the buyer, but negotiable in the contract.

 Capital contribution: Buyer in most transactions.